 in ancient times.
 I started with Wikipedia, and was guided to a scholarly book on the subject:

 To whet your curiosity, the photo at right is of a 2000 year old fragment with blue embroidery (NY Times, 2/27/2011.)

 The client saw a mohair throw in rich colored blocks at a friend's house and wanted one like it.
 I know the owner of the throw and she let me look and feel it.
 It wasn't made in the US and was of 100% mohair which is virtually unavailable here.
 But Classic Elite makes Le Gran which is minimal nylon with wool for the core, soft fluffy mohair spun around it, and a good color palette.
 As usual, not a match, but the look and feel of the original.

 This throw is double brushed both sides, yielding a soft, ethereal hand.

 The mission of the two wool throws (header photo above) was to extend the feel of the sofa and play down two beloved brown side chairs which were a different style.
 The sofa had an Asian flavor, with curves and delicate tendrils of vines climbing vertically.
 To repeat the curves theme, I chose an undulating twill weave with areas of almost the same hue and value and the "vines" which show as gold against red-orange.
 The second throw was slung across one of the plain brown chairs.

 Plimoth Plantation is a re-creation of the village founded by the May Flower's first arrivals in 1621.
-The village period is 1627, just before the founding of Massachusetts Bay Colony which dramatically opened up immigration and trade.
-In 1627, the village was still quite rude, with one or two room plank houses, smokey fireplaces, and mud floors.
+The village period is 1627; at the time the village was still quite rude, with one or two room plank houses, smokey fireplaces, and mud floors.

 In 2011, Plimoth was in much need of some new handwovens and I volunteered to do the Billington Blanket.
 Plimoth asked for a blanket that looked like the tiny detail in the period painting, upper right.